DPAC English I Summer Reading Assignment

 DPAC English I (9th Grade) Summer Reading Assignment

-Choose one text to read from the list below and complete a dialectical journal that explores the relationship between setting and characterization in the text.
+Choose one text to read from the list below and complete a dialectical journal that shows how an author develops believable characters in a text.
 In particular, your journal entries should focus on answering the following question:

 For additional information and resources pertaining to the suggested texts and the dialectical journal assignment, access the link below.